Frequently Asked Questions (FAQ)

 Where will I see patients?

-You will see patients in the North Shore – LIJ Health System, the nation's third largest, nonprofit, secular health care system, which encompasses 16 hospitals in Long Island, Manhattan, Queens and Staten Island.
-There are four tertiary hospitals, specialty hospitals in pediatrics and psychiatry, nine community hospitals, five long-term care facilities, a hospice network, and dozens of outpatient facilities.
-Since its establishment 50 years ago, the North Shore – LIJ Health System has trained thousands of interns, residents and fellows in all aspects of medicine and surgery.
-After providing clinical rotations for hundreds of medical students in the metropolitan area, the health system's clinical faculty welcome the opportunity to teach and train students from its own School of Medicine.
+You will see patients in the clinical facilities of Northwell Health, the nation's third largest, nonprofit, secular health care system, which encompasses 16 hospitals in Long Island, Manhattan, Queens and Staten Island.
+There are five tertiary hospitals, specialty hospitals in pediatrics and psychiatry, ten community hospitals, five long-term care facilities, a hospice network, and dozens of outpatient facilities.
+Since its establishment 50 years ago, Northwell Health has trained thousands of interns, residents and fellows in all aspects of medicine and surgery.
+After providing clinical rotations for hundreds of medical students in the metropolitan area, Northwell Health's clinical faculty welcome the opportunity to teach and train students from its own School of Medicine.